Case Histories

 Three days after admission, the patient had a cardiac catheterization which showed blockage of the right coronary artery.

-The following day, the patient underwent cardiopulmonary arrest and received advanced cardiac life support measures, but died.
+The following day, the patient underwent cardiopulmonary arrest.

 The history is obtained from the family.